teamleaderleo/examples-typescript/agent-reactflow/README.md

 A sample repository to have low code editor with React Flow of Agents built with Restack.

-See the docs on [how to use Agent with React Flow](https://docs.restack.io/blueprints/agent-reactflow)
+See the full documentation on our [Agent with React Flow](https://docs.restack.io/blueprints/agent-reactflow) page.

 ### Apps